jaspervdj/patat/README.md

 Hello world.
 ```

-Or we can use a normal presentation and have the following `$HOME/.patat.yaml`:
+Or we can use a "plain" presentation and have the following
+`$XDG_CONFIG_DIRECTORY/patat/config.yaml`:

     key: val